pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       pair: colorspace; Page.getPixmap args
       pair: clip; Page.getPixmap args
       pair: alpha; Page.getPixmap args
+      pair: annots; Page.getPixmap args

-   .. method:: getPixmap(matrix=fitz.Identity, colorspace=fitz.csRGB, clip=None, alpha=False)
+   .. method:: getPixmap(matrix=fitz.Identity, colorspace=fitz.csRGB, clip=None, alpha=False, annots=True)

      Create a pixmap from the page.
 This is probably the most often used method to create a pixmap.

-     :arg matrix-like matrix: default is :ref:`Identity`.
+     :arg matrix_like matrix: default is :ref:`Identity`.
      :arg colorspace: Defines the required colorspace, one of "GRAY", "RGB" or "CMYK" (case insensitive).
 Or specify a :ref:`Colorspace`, ie. one of the predefined ones: :data:`csGRAY`, :data:`csRGB` or :data:`csCMYK`.
      :type colorspace: str or :ref:`Colorspace`

-     :arg irect-like clip: restrict rendering to this area.
+     :arg irect_like clip: restrict rendering to this area.

-     :arg bool alpha: whether to add an alpha channel to the pixmap.
-Choose ``False`` if you do not really need transparency.
+     :arg bool alpha: whether to add an alpha channel.
+Always accept the default ``False`` if you do not really need transparency.
 This will save a lot of memory (25% in case of RGB ... and pixmaps are typically **large**!), and also processing time.
 Also note an **important difference** in how the image will be rendered: with ``True`` the pixmap's samples area will be pre-cleared with ``0x00``.
 This results in **transparent** areas where the page is empty.
 With ``False`` the pixmap's samples will be pre-cleared with ``0xff``.
 This results in **white** where the page has nothing to show.

       .. versionchanged:: 1.14.17
          The default alpha value is now ``False``.